hkrickybjjdev/digital-sales-monorepo/docs/development-roadmap.md

 ## Overview

 This document outlines the phased development approach for building the Temporary Pages Platform.
 The roadmap is structured to deliver incremental value while managing complexity and risk.
-Each phase builds on the previous one, gradually expanding the platform's capabilities.
+Each phase focuses on specific page types and features to provide a complete solution for creating time-sensitive, temporary web pages.

-## Phase 1: Core Infrastructure (Weeks 1-4)
+## Phase 1: Core Infrastructure & Countdown Pages (Weeks 1-4)

 ### Goals
 - Establish foundational architecture
-- Implement basic file upload and storage
+- Implement user authentication and management
-- Create simple sales page generation
+- Develop the Countdown Landing Page type

 ### Technical Milestones